JoinCODED/WS-Dart-M5-Collections/01_collections/03_types_in_lists.md

+So far, we declared our list with the `var` keyword:

 ```dart
 void main () {
 var countries = ['Kuwait','Oman','Egypt'];
 }
 ```

-So far, we declared our list with the `var` keyword, and we can write the type explicitly like we did with variables:
+And we can set the type explicitly as we did with variables:

 ```dart
 void main () {